nathanaelhauser/google-book-search/README.md

 ### Purpose

-Find your favorite books on Google books and save them for later!
+Find your favorite books on Google Books API and save them for later!

 ### How to use